wesleylhandy/seo-data-schema-wordpress-plugin/README.md

 For Developers, after installing the required plugins, then activating this plugin, four options pages will be added near the top of the Admin Menu: **Netlify Settings**, **Books**, **Events**, and **FAQs**

 **Netlify Settings** allows you to store a custom Build Hook for this site.
 See [Netlify Docs](https://docs.netlify.com/configure-builds/build-hooks/) for more.
+This field is currently being exluded from `GraphQL` for security purposes.

 The other options pages enable you to use [ACF functions](https://www.advancedcustomfields.com/resources/) like `have_rows`, `get_field`, and `get_sub_field` to access the data.